Endpoint behavior of distribution amplitudes of pion and longitudinally polarized rho meson under the influence of

-Distribution amplitudes (DA) of mesons are the key hadronic characteristics in hard exclusive reactions with participation of hadrons --- due to ``factorization theorems'', they determine the behavior of the form factors and amplitudes of the corresponding exclusive processes.
+Distribution amplitudes (DA) of mesons are the key hadronic characteristics in hard exclusive reactions with participation of hadrons -- due to ``factorization theorems'', they determine the behavior of the form factors and amplitudes of the corresponding exclusive processes.
 The DA reflects the consequences of the long-distance QCD dynamics for partons within the meson that carries the $xp$ fraction of the meson momentum $p$.
 Here we investigate the role of higher radiative corrections to the correlator of nonlocal currents in its relation to QCD sum rules (SR) for DAs of light mesons.
 Finally, we will focus on the behavior of DAs near the endpoints of the interval $x \in (0,1)$.
 We have two main, different in nature, radiative contributions to QCD SR for the $\pi/\rho$-meson (light meson) DAs \cite{Bakulev:1998pf,Mikhailov:2021kty} that determine the behavior near the endpoints: (i) $\alpha_s$-corrections to the purely perturbative part of the corresponding correlator \cite{Mikhailov:2020izb,Mikhailov:2023lqe}, (ii) and $\alpha_s$-corrections to the four-quark condensate interaction for this correlator.
 Both kinds of corrections are considered here in the renormalon $n$-bubble approximation to massless perturbative QCD\footnote{In QCD, SU$(N_c)$ with $N_c=3$, the Casimir invariants are $C_A=N_c$ and $C_F=T_R(N_c^2-1)/N_c$, $T_R = 1/2$.
 The one-loop $\beta$-function coefficient is $\beta_0 = \frac{11}{3} C_A - \frac43 T_R n_f = 9$ at $n_f=3$ massless quark flavors. $a_s = \alpha_s /(4\pi)$ is the coupling constant.}.

 The paper is organized as follows.
-In Section~\ref{sec:2}, we start with the results of calculating the two-point correlators $\Pi_{n}(x,\underline{0};L)$ of nonlocal vector quark currents within the $n$-bubble approximation (or, equivalently, at large $\beta_0 a_s$) in $\overline{\text{MS}}$ scheme,
+In Sec.~\ref{sec:2}, we start with the results of calculating the two-point correlators $\Pi_{n}(x,\underline{0};L)$ of nonlocal vector quark currents within the $n$-bubble approximation (or, equivalently, at large $\beta_0 a_s$) in $\overline{\text{MS}}$ scheme,